Treat Ear Pain

 - 5Use a cool mist vaporizer to moisturize the air and help control the level of mucus.

-- 6Take OTC pain relievers, decongestants, nose drops, or antihistamines.
+- 6Take over the counter pain relievers, decongestants, nose drops, or antihistamines.

 Middle Ear Fluid